kidofcubes/RpgPlugin/README.md

 # RpgPlugin
-an opinionated slow minecraft paper rpg plugin (named RpgPlugin) for 1.19.4
+an opinionated (hopefully not slow) minecraft paper rpg plugin (named RpgPlugin) for 1.19.4

 (i am looking for a new name for this thing)